-For continuous change from Baseline efficacy variables, an analysis of covariance (ANCOVA) model will be used with fixed effects of treatment, region, and prior biologic exposure and Baseline value as a covariate.
+For continuous change from Baseline efficacy variables (Patient Symptom Diary item scores for pain, itch, and scaling), an analysis of covariance (ANCOVA) model will be used with fixed effects of treatment, region, and prior biologic exposure and Baseline value as covariates.
 Missing data for these variables will be imputed using multiple imputation (MI) and is further described in Section 14.7.

-Sensitivity analyses for the handling of missing data will be performed for the secondary efficacy variables during the Initial Treatment Period that are part of the fixed sequence testing procedure.
-These analyses are described in Section 14.7.
+Sensitivity analyses for the handling of missing data will be performed for the secondary variables during the Initial Treatment Period that are part of the fixed sequence testing procedures.
+These analyses will be described in Section 14.7.

-14.3.2.1.2 Maintenance Treatment Period
+14.3.2.1.2 Randomized-Withdrawal Period